yu-fung-hang/websocket-real-time-tracker/README.md

 ![](images/1.png)

 ## Steps to create a new MongoDB user
-1. Run cmd as Administrator, start MongoDB:
+1. Run cmd as Administrator, start MongoDB by doing the following:
     1. execute `net start mongodb`;
     2. execute `mongo`.
 2. Use `admin` database and create a root user: